UI/UX Testing: Why It’s Important for Your Project

 The necessity and the frequency of the UX tests performed usually depend on the goals the company is pursuing.
 For example, if the company adds some new features to its product – UX testing is a must.
 It is also highly recommended to regularly analyze client feedback with the help of automated tools.

-What Are the Best Tools to Ensure a Quality Ux Testing Process?
+What Are the Best Tools for a Quality UX Testing Process?

 • GTmetrix – creates a final report for the pages and offers various recommendations to resolve the issues.